-The fibre-optic DTS (distributed temperature sensing) system deployed in this study used makes use of Raman-scattering, optical time domain reflectometry techniques in measuring temperatures along the cable (Dakin et al., 1985).
-Scattering of incident photons from A laser pulse within the optical fibre (SiO2) includes generates back scatter radiation at different frequencies (Raman scattering).
-The system can record intensity ratios within the scatter spectrum (i.e., Stokes and Anti-Stokes peaks).
-The latter peak is highly sensitive to the temperature of the medium while the former is not (Fig. 3).
-The location of the temperature measurement detected is determined by derived from the travel time data (i.e., optical time domain reflectometry).
-Measurements were performed in dual (looped) mode wherein the laser pulse is emitted from alternate channels at each end of the cable.
-Calibration was performed at 0° C using a 10-m segment of the cable.
+The fibre-optic DTS system deployed in this study makes use of Raman-scattering, optical time domain reflectometry techniques in measuring temperatures along the cable (Dakin et al., 1985).
+A laser pulse within the optical fibre (SiO2) generates back scatter radiation at different frequencies (Raman scattering).
+The system can record intensity ratios within the scatter spectrum (i.e. Stokes and anti-Stokes peaks).
+The latter peak is sensitive to the temperature of the medium.
+The location of the temperature measurement is derived from the travel time data (i.e. optical time domain reflectometry).

-This study used a 2.7 km long fiberoptic cable (multi-mode, GI50/125, dual core; 3.4 mm, S2002A, manufactured by BRUGG, Switzerland) installed horizontally over a 2.0 km surface path (referred to as the horizontal section).
+This study used a 2.7 km long fibre-optic cable (multimode, GI50/125, dual core; 3.4 mm, S2002A, manufactured by BRUGG, Switzerland) installed over a 2.0 km surface path (referred to as the horizontal section).
+Schematic illustrations of the instrument layout and experimental setup are shown in Fig. 3.
 Temperatures were measured at 50 cm intervals along horizontal (non-coiled) sections of the cable.
 Portions of the cable were also coiled around PVC tubes (effective outer diameter of 11.5 cm, and length of about 120 cm).
 The tubes were vertically embedded in the ground to half of their length (60 cm deep), at five stations numbered 1-5 (Fig. 2a) along the horizontal pathway.
-Figure 2i shows a tube being installed prior to its installation while Figure 2e shows a tube in operation after installation.
-One loop of the coil measured about 36 cm so that three loops (c.
-1 m) corresponded to two measurement segments (a segment = each with length of 50 cm).
+Figure 2i shows a tube prior to its installation while Fig. 2e shows a tube after installation.
+One loop of the coil measured about 36 cm so that three loops (ca. 1 m) corresponded to two measurement segments (each with length of 50 cm).
 This gave an effective vertical resolution of about 5 mm.
-Temperature data from the embedded tubes are referred to as the vertical sections.
-Measurements taken
+Temperature data from the embedded tubes are referred to as vertical sections.